-Our 504 Coordinator for the 2021-2022 school year is Vice Principal Ms. Roland.
+Our 504 Coordinator is the Vice Principal Ms. Roland.
 Please contact her with any 504 questions or concerns.
-She can be reached at euniceann-roland@scusd.edu or (916) 395-5170 est 509021.
+She can be reached at euniceann-roland@scusd.edu or (916) 395-5170 ext 509021.

 EMANCIPATION

 An emancipated minor is a pupil whose residence is located within the boundaries of that school district and whose parent or legal guardian is relieved of responsibility, control, and authority through emancipation.
 [Education Code § 48204 (B4)].